coderefinery/git-collaborative/_episodes/01-remotes.md

 ### 10. Create a branch `yourname/somefeature` pointing at your commit

-First find out the hash of your commit, then create a branch "in the past" pointing to that
+First find out the hash of your commit (using `git graph` or `git log`), then create a branch "in the past" pointing to that hash:
-hash:

 ```
 $ git branch yourname/somefeature [hash]
 ```

+The `yourname/` prefix has no special meaning: it is just part of a branch name to indicate who made it.

 ### 11. Push your change as a new branch